 - c) confirmation gaming proceeds placed into the fund will be separated for accounting purposes when reporting to the AGLC; - d) explanation of how proceeds will be disbursed from the fund; - e) the intended recipient(s) of the fund's disbursements; - f) the identity of the third party administrator; and - g) a copy of the draft agreement between the group and the third party administrator which states: - i) who determines how the proceeds from the endowment fund will be invested; - ii) a breakdown of how the proceeds from the endowment fund will be invested; - iii) the signing authorities for the endowment fund; - iv) the identity of the third party's investment manager; - iv) the fee structure associated with the administration of the endowment fund; and - vi) how often financial statements from the endowment fund are provided to the licensed group. - 8.
 Investments for endowment funds must be managed by a person possessing a recognized professional investment designation [e.g. Certified Financial Planner (CFP), Chartered Financial Analyst (CFA)] or a recognized licensed investment management corporation. - 9.
 If there is a proposed change in the purpose of the endowment fund, the intended recipient of the fund's disbursements or the party administering the endowment fund, it must be approved by the AGLC prior to the change taking effect.
 Minutes of the executive or general meeting at which authorization was granted for the proposed change must be submitted with the letter of request. - 10.
-Any gaming proceeds donated to an endowment fund held by other charitable groups or eligible institutions (e.g. hospitals, post-secondary institutions) shall be made in accordance with the following: - a) Section 5.6 Donations Within Alberta Use of Proceeds; and
+Any gaming proceeds donated to an endowment fund held by other charitable groups or eligible institutions (e.g. hospitals, post-secondary institutions) shall be made in accordance with the following:

-DATE ISSUED: Dec.
-10, 2004 AUTHORITY: NORM PETERSON ---
+DATE ISSUED: \\\\\\ Dec.
+10, 2004 \\\\\ AUTHORITY: \\\\\ NORM PETERSON

-- b) Section 5.7 Donations Outside of Alberta Use of Proceeds. - 11.
+SUBJECT: ENDOWMENT FUNDS - USE OF PROCEEDS a) Section 5.6 - Donations Within Alberta - Use of Proceeds; and Section 5.7 - Donations Outside of Alberta - Use of Proceeds. b) 11.
 An endowment fund annual report shall be prepared by groups which administer their own endowment fund or have a third party administer the endowment fund.
 The report shall be submitted to the AGLC's Financial Review Section annually.
-The endowment fund report shall include, at a minimum, the following: - a) the current balance of gaming proceeds in the fund; - b) a list of the recipients of the fund's disbursements and the amount of these disbursements; and - c) the fees charged to administer the fund. - 12.
-Endowment funds cannot be merged with other endowment funds without prior approval of the AGLC. - 13.
-For a group that administers its own endowment fund or has a third party administer its endowment fund and the endowment fund ceases, all gaming proceeds shall be transferred back to the gaming account and spent on approved charitable or religious purposes (see Section 4.4). - 14.
-The AGLC shall have access to all endowment fund records, including those of the fund manager or third party administrator, and may make copies of such records and remove them for further examination.

-- 1. The Regulatory Division, Licensing Support Section, shall review the group's proposed use of proceeds and approve those which comply with the above policy, above standards, Section 4 General Use of Gaming Revenue/Proceeds, terms and conditions of licence and Board policies. - 2.
-The Regulatory Division, Financial Review Section, shall review the group's gaming financial report to ensure all disbursements of gaming proceeds have been approved and comply with the above policy, above standards, Section 4 General Use of Gaming
+The endowment fund report shall include, at a minimum, the following: the current balance of gaming proceeds in the fund; a) b) a list of the recipients of the fund's disbursements and the amount of these disbursements; and the fees charged to administer the fund. c) 12.
+Endowment funds cannot be merged with other endowment funds without prior approval of the AGLC.
+13. For a group that administers its own endowment fund or has a third party administer its endowment fund and the endowment fund ceases, all gaming proceeds shall be transferred back to the gaming account and spent on approved charitable or religious purposes (see Section 4.4).
+14. The AGLC shall have access to all endowment fund records, including those of the fund manager or third party administrator, and may make copies of such records and remove them for further examination.
+PROCEDURES: The Regulatory Division, Licensing Support Section, shall review the 1. group's proposed use of proceeds and approve those which comply with the above policy, above standards, Section 4 - General Use of Gaming Revenue/Proceeds, terms and conditions of licence and Board policies.

 DATE ISSUED: Dec.
-10, 2004 AUTHORITY: Original signed by NORM PETERSON
+10, 2004 AUTHORITY: NORM PETERSON